 Thank you for making a better choice.
 This cup is a testament of your intention to treat your body and our planet with more respect, kindness, and care.
-At LENA, we believe a shift in consciousness is happening.
-Collectively, women across the globe are making strides toward a better way of being and living.
-Inspired by this awareness we designed the LENA Cup for an active modern woman.
-LENA was developed to be the most comfortable and functional cup on the market – you can dance, run, swim, ride a bike, and use your cup overnight.
+At Lena, we believe a shift in consciousness is happening.
+Collectively, people across the globe are making strides toward a better way of being and living.
+Inspired by this awareness we designed the Lena Cup for an active modern person.
+Lena was developed to be the most comfortable and functional cup on the market – you can dance, run, swim, ride a bike, and use your cup overnight.

 NOTES ON LENA

 • You must empty your cup at least two times per day

 • You can wear Lena overnight, and up to 12 hours

 • Always wash your hands when handling your cup

 • Lena should seal to your vaginal walls, not your cervix

 • You do not need to remove your cup when using the toilet